Question and Answer

 The Pan-Canadian Framework aims to focus on broadening partnerships, and promoting further collaboration among different jurisdictions and systems.
 Its development was funded by Health Canada as part of a $1.9 million project over three years to help people living in Canada prepare for their future health care needs.

-Advanced Care Planning policies can vary dependent on your province or territory.
+Advance Care Planning policies can vary dependent on your province or territory.
 In order to ensure your end of life wishes are honoured it is crucial to have an understanding of your provincially specific policies.

 This includes understanding what your rights and privileges are, as well as understanding the laws and regulations regarding end of life care, specific to your province or territory.

-While creating your advanced care plan it is also important to make sure that you are using the correct documents for your province or territory.
+While creating your advance care plan it is also important to make sure that you are using the correct documents for your province or territory.
 There are multiple ACP workbooks, toolkits and guides specifically created to follow the provincial/territorial requirements for your advance care plan.

 ACP Canada values a free, accessible and open shared knowledge amongst the community.
 Our website provides you with all the necessary tools to inform yourself on the most recent advanced care planning updates and developments.

-Our Resources and Tools page is an easily accessible database of our most current and up to date information regarding advanced care planning.
+Our Resources and Tools page is an easily accessible database of our most current and up to date information regarding advance care planning.
 This includes any toolkits, workbooks, guides or research relevant to ACP.